Sullivans International - Yarn Supplier

 2. Trade fairs — Canton Fair, SPINEXPO, East China Fair

-3. Industry referrals from existing importers
+3. Referrals from existing importers in your market

 Red flags

-• No factory address or production photos
+• No factory address or verifiable production photos

-• Unwilling to send lab dips before bulk
+• Refuses lab dips before bulk dyeing

 • No export experience (packing lists, CO, fumigation where required)